dbashford/mimosa/README.md

 Mimosa - a modern browser development toolkit
 ======

-Mimosa is a browser development toolkit, targeted at folks using meta-languages like CoffeeScript or SASS, or micro-templating libraries like Jade and Handlebars.
-The toolkit is opinionated towards the use of [RequireJS](http://requirejs.org/) for dependency management, and comes bundled with useful tools like coffee/jshint to improve code quality and livereload to speed up development.
+Mimosa is a browser development toolkit, targeted at folks using meta-languages like CoffeeScript or SASS, and micro-templating libraries like Jade and Handlebars.
+The toolkit is opinionated towards the use of [RequireJS](http://requirejs.org/) for dependency management, and comes bundled with useful tools like coffee/js/css hint to improve code quality and LiveReload to speed up development.

-Mimosa is not quite ready for prime-time (as of late June), still shaking things out, but feel free to play around and [file issues](https://github.com/dbashford/mimosa/issues) should you find them.
-I expect some issues on Windows!
+Mimosa is not quite ready for prime-time (as of early July), still shaking things out, but feel free to play around and [file issues](https://github.com/dbashford/mimosa/issues) should you find them.
+I haven't quite spent any real time playing with Mimosa on Windows, so I wouldn't be surprised to learn there are issues there.

 ## Features

- * Sane defaults allow you to get started with 0 configuration.
-All you really need is an assets and a public directory.
+ * Sane defaults allow you to get started without configuring anything
- * Command line prompting during project creation to get you the configuration you want without messing with the configuration.
-And you'll get a very simple skeleton app build using the meta-languages you choose.
+ * Command line prompting during project creation to get you the configuration you want without having to comb through JSON and learn Mimosa's settings
+ * A very simple skeleton app build using the chosen meta-languages
  * Heavily configurable if moving away from defaults
  * Compiling of CoffeeScript + Iced CoffeeScript
- * Compiling of SASS (soon, LESS, Stylus)
+ * Compiling of SASS (soon: LESS, Stylus)
- * Compiling of Handlebars, Dust and Jade templates into single template files to be used in the client
+ * Compiling of Handlebars, Dust and Jade templates into single template files to be used in the client (soon: Underscore, Hogan)
  * Compile assets when they are saved, not when they are requested
- * Run in development with unminified/non-compressed javascript, turn on prod mode and run with a single javascript file using Require's optimizer and [Almond](https://github.com/jrburke/almond)
+ * Run in development with unminified/non-compressed javascript, turn on prod mode and run with a single javascript file using RequireJS's optimizer and [Almond](https://github.com/jrburke/almond)
- * Growl notifications along with basic console logging.
-If a compile fails, you'll know right away.
+ * Growl notifications along with basic console logging, so if a compile fails, you'll know right away
- * Automatic CoffeeLinting
- * Automatic JSHinting of compiled JavaScript
- * Automatic CSSLinting of compiled CSS
+ * Automatic CoffeeLinting, JSHinting, and CSSLinting
  * Basic Express skeleton to put you on the ground running with a new app
  * Bundled Express for serving up assets to an existing app
  * Live Reload built in, without the need for a plugin